noahzemlin/PyOnitama/README.md

 This project was made for CS 5033 Machine Learning.
 It emulates the Onitama board game.

+The associated paper with motivation, methods, and results can be viewed [here](https://github.com/noahzemlin/PyOnitama/raw/master/RL_for_Onitama.pdf).

 ## Run Instructions

 Use Python 3.6 or higher